twitter/communitynotes/documentation/beyond-notes/got-likes.md

 ---
-title: Experimental Pilot Test - This post got some likes from people with different perspectives
+title: Posts liked by people with different perspectives
 description: About the new pilot test
 navWeight: 3
 ---